-6. PURPOSE OF POLICY
+PURPOSE OF POLICY

-- To provide all staff with key information to enable them to identify safeguarding concerns and know what action to take in response. - To ensure consistent good practice throughout the school. - To demonstrate the school's commitment to safeguarding to the whole school community: pupils, parents and other partners.
+- To ensure all pupils on the school roll are effectively safeguarded including those pupils in Alternative provision placements. - To provide all staff with key information to enable them to identify safeguarding concerns and know what action to take in response. - To ensure consistent good practice throughout the school. - To demonstrate the school's commitment to safeguarding to the whole school community: pupils, parents and other partners.

-7. SAFEGUARDING LEGISLATION AND GUIDANCE
+SAFEGUARDING LEGISLATION AND GUIDANCE

-The following safeguarding legislation and government guidance have informed the content of this policy:
+The following legislation and government guidance have informed the content of this policy:

-- Section 175 of the Education Act 2002 (Local maintained schools only) - Section 157 of the Education Act 2002 (Independent schools only, including academies and Free Schools) - The Education (Independent School Standards) Regulations 2014 (Independent schools only, including academies and Free Schools)
+- Section 175 of the Education Act 2002 (Local maintained schools only) - Section 157 of the Education Act 2002 (Independent schools only, including academies and Free Schools)

-- The Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - Education and Training (Welfare of Children) Act 2021 (16-19 Academies and Independent Training Providers) - The Equality Act 2010 - The Safeguarding Vulnerable Groups Act 2006 - Working Together to Safeguarding Children 2018 (Updated July 2022) - Keeping Children Safe in Education 2023 (1 September 2023) - What to do if you're worried a child is being abused 2015 - Statutory Framework for the early years foundation stage (1 September 2023) - The Equality Act 2010 and schools: Department advice for school leaders, school staff, governing bodies and local authorities (May 2014) - The Teacher Standards 2012
+- The Education (Independent School Standards) Regulations 2014 (Independent schools only, including academies and Free Schools) - The Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - Education and Training (Welfare of Children) Act 2021 (16-19 Academies and Independent Training Providers) - Human Rights Act 1998 - The Equality Act 2010 - Data Protection Act 2018 and the GDPR - The Safeguarding Vulnerable Groups Act 2006 - Working Together to Safeguarding Children 2023 (HM Government December 2023, Updated 23rd February 2024) - Keeping Children Safe in Education 2024 (Department of Education, 2nd September 2024) - What to do if you're worried a child is being abused 2015 (Department for Education, March 2015) - Early Years Foundation Stage Statutory Framework (4th January, 2024) - The Equality Act 2010 and schools: Department advice for school leaders, school staff, governing bodies and local authorities (May 2014) - The Teacher Standards 2012

-8. TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP SUPPLEMENTARY SAFEGUARDING GUIDANCE
+TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP SUPPLEMENTARY SAFEGUARDING GUIDANCE